ric-sar/ultimate_phd_student_guide/what_is_a_phd.md

 ## Rights and duties
 As a PhD student you have time to explore and study new things but not everything that glitters is gold.
 You will be commited to do many activities, such as:
 * Be a **teaching assistant**, will you able to teach?
-This is the gym of every professor wannabe.
-Your communication skills will be tested;
+This is the gym of every professor wannabe, your communication skills will be tested;
 * **Helping students** in writing thesis, which usually consists in giving advice to in thesis writing and doing experiments
 * **Deadlines**, no matter what you will be always late for conferences, journals, and... your life!